zobla-kv/Pathfinding-game/README.md

 <h3>Functionalities:</h3>
-- Choose grid size and algorithms you want to run
+- Choose grid size and algorithms you want to run <br />
-- Observe Parallel run of the multiple algorithms on the same level
+- Observe Parallel run of the multiple algorithms on the same level <br />
-- After level is complete show statistics of each algorithm (number of nodes searched, time it took to find etc.)
+- After level is complete show statistics of each algorithm (number of nodes searched, time it took to find etc.) <br />
 - Watch replay of the level
 <h3>1.
 Installation:</h3>
 clone --> open bash in cloned folder/code editor --> npm install --> npm start
 <h3>2.
 Notes:</h3>
 - grid height or width can't be 1 <br />